Dave's ASH Archive - Coherent Super Stories

 From left to right: Dragonfly, Ladyhawke, Brightsword, Fantom.

-An "reprint" series along the lines of Marvel Triple Action, although the
+Originally conceived as a "reprint" series along the lines of Marvel Triple

-stories are actually new.
-Meant to cover stories from the 20th Century,
+Action, although the stories are actually new.
+Meant to cover stories from

 - Featuring Dragonfly: Set in the early 1970s, this arc fleshes out the